CIS565-Fall-2020/Project1-CUDA-Flocking/README.md

 ![](images/scatter.PNG)
 ### Method3: Cohesion
 It is not efficient to get position and velocity of each boid with index as I implemented in Method2 because the memory is dicrete.
 So I can shuffle the postion array and velocity array before searching neighbors.
-In this way, the program can read memory continueously.
+In this way, the program can read memory continuously.

 ![buffers for generating a uniform grid using index sort, then making the boid data coherent](images/Boids%20Ugrids%20buffers%20data%20coherent.png)